ghkaan/BaR-release/README.md

 - cmd_exe - Path to command line interpreter
 - cmd_par - CMD execution parameters
 - timeout - Execution timeout in seconds
+- stop_on - Log statuses that will pause execution (PRCI)
+- chkfile - Create CHK file with tagged lines from the LOG (PRCI)
+- syntsas - keywords to be highlighted in program editor for SAS programs
+- syntr - keywords to be highlighted in program editor for R programs
+- syntpy - keywords to be highlighted in program editor for PY programs
+- syntbat - keywords to be highlighted in program editor for BAT scripts
+- syntcmd - keywords to be highlighted in program editor for CMD scripts
 - sdtmreg - Regex for SDTM type of programs
 - adamreg - Regex for ADaM type of programs
 - tlfsreg - Regex for TLF type of programs
-- prodreg - Regex for production program names
-- valreg - Regex for validation program names
 - readcomp - True\False flag ot read validation dataset or not
 - compid - Validation dataset ID column
 - compdt - Validation dataset datetime stamp column
 - comprc - Validation dataset result column

 You can use wildcards %PRG%, %LOG%, %ENC% for program, log name, encoding in xxx_par parameters.
-The last 5 options are used to:
+The last 7 options are used to:
+1) Identify type of the program (SDTM\ADaM\TLF)
-1) Identify validation programs
+2) Identify validation programs
-2) Locate the validation SAS datasets
+3) Locate the validation SAS datasets
-3) Map the PROC COMPARE results to each validation program in the list
+4) Map the PROC COMPARE results to each validation program in the list

 [APPLICATION]
 - language - Interface language (EN, etc.)